George F. Richards: Employment and politics

 Richards worked for the Utah Central Railway as a clerk from 1881 to 1882.
 From 1885 to 1888, Richards lived on a farm in Fielding, Box Elder County, Utah.
 In 1888, he moved to Tooele, Utah, where he served on the school board and on the irrigation board as well as directing the Tooele City Water Company.
-Richards engaged in farming and the lumber business in Tooele.
+From 1888 until 1896 Richards was the manager of a ranch for his relative Abraham Doremus.

+In 1896 Richards bought multiple tracks of land and begun a farm that grew wheat, lucern and also he raised cattle.
+Richards at the same time began to work as a lumber merchant, later also becoming a salesman of plows and other agricultural machinery.
 Initially in Tooele, Richards and his family lived and worked on the ranch of his uncle.
 In 1896, he bought his own house and farmland in Tooele.
 From 1899 to 1900, Richards served as a member of the Utah House of Representatives from Tooele County.
+He was a member of the Republic Party.

 LDS Church service

 Early church callings

 Richards was ordained an elder in the LDS Church at age fifteen.
 He received the endowment shortly after this.
 Among various early callings he held were those of home missionary (similar to what would later be called a stake missionary, and eventually a ward missionary) and president of the ward Young Men's Mutual Improvement Association (YMMIA).
 In 1890, Richards became second counselor in the presidency of the Tooele Utah Stake.
+He continued in this position until he was called as an apostle.